juliangav/www.julian.is/_posts/2016-10-25-smashingconf-barcelona-2016-day-1.md

 <h3>My Takeaway</h3>

 Typography on the web is way more complicated than it's perceived.
 Just by the quotation example that Marcin presented, and this seems to be just the tip of the iceberg.
-There's a book that has been sitting on my bookshelf for quite some time now called <a href="https://abookapart.com/products/on-web-typography" target="_blank">"On Web Typography"</a> by Jason Santamaria.
+There's a book that has been sitting on my bookshelf for quite some time now called <a href="https://abookapart.com/products/on-web-typography" target="_blank" rel="noopener">"On Web Typography"</a> by Jason Santamaria.
 Even though it's a couple of years old now, I'll be dusting it off when I get home and give it a go.

 <h2>Val Head - Designing Meaningful Animation</h2>
-<a href="https://twitter.com/vlh" target="_blank">@vlh</a>
+<a href="https://twitter.com/vlh" target="_blank" rel="noopener">@vlh</a>

 <ul>
 	<li>We should use animation more on the web.
 Not everyone agrees.</li>